-We haven’t gone to church since mid-January.
+We haven’t gone to church in a long time.

 We don’t have a lot of choices for English-speaking churches in Germany.

 There’s the base chapel, which is pretty vanilla since they have to cater to a broad audience and abide by military rules.
 There are a few charismatic churches that just don’t appeal to us.
 There are a few very conservative churches that are just legalistic and cliquish.

 I don’t want a rock and roll, laser show kind of church and it’s unfortunate that so many rely on these churchtainment distractions to get people through the doors.

 We had attended a small general Lutheran congregation for the past year or so.
 Service begins at 8:30 in the morning.
 Do you realize how hard it is to get everyone up, eat breakfast, get dressed, and out the door to drive 20+ minutes to church by 8:30 AM?
 We did it though.
 We went to bed early on Saturday nights in order to get up early for church.

 We probably won’t attempt to go back to a church until July or later.
 We’re moving back to the States this summer and I don’t have great hopes of finding a church where we’ll fit in.

 Before writing this, I researched “Why Should I Attend Church“?
 Many of the answers were interesting and even shocking to me.
 I expect the typical “Because the Bible says so” answer, but “Because you’re single and may meet someone” takes the cake.

 I won’t lose my salvation.
 I still love Jesus.